jhihyulin/remote_robotic_arm/README.md

 # remote_robotic_arm

-A simple remote-controlled robotic arm controlled by a joystick and servo motors.
+A simple remote-controlle robotic arm controlled by a joystick and servo motors.

 ## BOM